vky342/TheBackBenchers-PresenceCam/README.md

 ## Overview
 This project offers a modern and efficient solution for event coordinators to manage attendance for large audiences.
-By leveraging **computer vision** and **facial recognition**, the application automates the process of taking attendance from a single group photograph, eliminating the need for manual check-ins.
+By leveraging **computer vision** and **facial recognition**, the application automates the process of taking attendance from a single group photograph, eliminating the need for manual check ins.

 It is ideal for **conferences, workshops, and large gatherings** where a quick and accurate attendance record is crucial.